adamfaulkner/adamfaulkner.github.io/binary_formats_are_almost_better_than_json_in_browsers.md

 The time needed to materialize a "Plain Old JavaScript object" is included in the end-to-end time that we measure.

-## Recent(ish) Developments in Browsers and Libraries
+## Recent(ish) Developments that Make Libraries Faster

-(note: look up when uint8array became widely available) (note: look up the history of when protobuf.js started supporting uint8array) (note: look up when textdecoder became widely availabe)
+As far as I can tell, the browser features needed to support fast binary encodings have been available [since at least early 2020](https://caniuse.com/textencoder), but haven't been widely adopted until more recently.
+In the past couple of years, there have been a few developments that make binary encodings in the browser much more tenable:

+### Bebop

+[Bebop](https://github.com/betwixt-labs/bebop) is an encoding format very similar to protobuf that was developed in [2020](https://github.com/betwixt-labs/bebop/commit/b123649a5bfc4b5d19c31f42676ec6dd546d7ae2).
+It seems really great; the tooling works well, and the performance across different supported languages seems good.
+It also supports `Date` types out of the box.
+It sounds like it [was originally designed to target browsers](https://web.archive.org/web/20220826230212/https://rainway.com/blog/2020/12/09/bebop-an-efficient-schema-based-binary-serialization-format/) with high performance.

+The main downside of Bebop is that it seems relatively new and unknown.
+In fact, the blog post linked above now redirects to "text-os.com", which makes me feel uncomfortable about the future of the company behind this library.
+I'm not sure Bebop is as safe of a bet as Avro or Protobuf.

 ### Avro (`avsc` library)

-(note: link to commit where this was fixed)

 By default, as of April of 2025, the released version of [avsc](https://github.com/mtth/avsc) uses a very slow `Buffer` polyfill in browsers, which causes extremely bad deserialization performance.
-However, the latest version on the `master` branch supports `Uint8Array` directly, and does not suffer these performance problems:
+However, [recently](https://github.com/mtth/avsc/commit/c80c670e81b0f7ba020f72db63f081d41dfd3c49) the latest version on the `master` branch began using `Uint8Array` directly, and does not suffer these performance problems:

 ![Duration to deserialize a message, in milliseconds, with old and new avsc versions](./benchmarking_images/avro.png)